Last updated: January 27, 2026

 Timestamp: The time when the event originally occurred at the source. -

 Resource: Describes the entity that produced the log, such as the application, host, or Kubernetes pod.
-All logs from the same entity share the same resource attributes.

 To enable trace–log correlation, the model also incorporates fields from the W3C Trace Context specification: